inductiva/inductiva/README.md

 ## Simulators

 **Inductiva API** has available several open-source simulators ready to be used via a Python interface.
-Users familiar with the simulators can use their previously prepared simulation configuration files and take advantage of performant hardware to speed up their simulation.
+Users familiar with the simulators can easily start to run simulations using their previously prepared simulation configuration files.
+In this way, they can take advantage of performant hardware to speed up their simulation and exploration.

 ### Simulators Available